-We greatly value the strong partnership we enjoy with GAO and look forward to continuing to strengthen our engagement with your teams during the months and years ahead.
+We appreciate the collaborative working relationship and partnership we enjoy with GAO and look forward to further engagement with your teams on these initiatives during the months and years ahead.

 Please contact me should you wish to discuss our updated Integrated Strategy report.

 Thank you.